-With the information provided here, you are now in a much better position of discerning – what is the best luggage for travel between abs, polypropylene, or polycarbonate travel luggage.
+With the information provided here, you are now in a much better position to discern the best luggage for travel between abs, polypropylene, or polycarbonate travel luggage.

 However, you should keep in mind that what works for one person might not be what works for you.
-You can even make use of the resources below to help you in making a better decision on which type of travel luggage to go for.
+You can even make use of the resources below to help you make a better decision on which type of travel luggage to go for.

 - Best Travel Backpacks